On Buying a Ludlow

 Later models (serial numbers 12300 and up), have simplified electrical system in a rectangular panel box.
 This panel cover has square corners.

 NOTE: Any serial preceded by a ZERO indicates the machine has been factory rebuilt.
 This could mean a machine with a low serial number has been updated and may still be a good buy.

-MODEL M: Flat (level) top with one or two lock down knobs, self contained refrigerated 2.5 gallon water cooler separate from machine.
+MODEL M: Flat (level) top with one or two lock-down knobs, self-contained refrigerated 2.5 gallon water cooler separate from machine.
 Dual thermostat, controls two magnetic relays located in the electrical panel box.
 Two plunger springs.
 Original paint: light mottled gray.
 Best buy: serial numbers 16000 to 16500, made from 1965 to 1966.
-Has rear table latch.
+These have a rear table latch.
 Good buy: serial numbers 16600 to 17900, made from 1966 to 1968.
-Has no rear table latch.
+These have no rear table latch.
 Poor buy: serial numbers 18000 and up.
-These machines do not have a crucible spring (a large heavy duty spring at the front of the crucible above the cam rollers).
+These machines do not have a crucible spring (a large heavy-duty spring at the front of the crucible above the cam rollers).
 This design flaw results in seriously worn cams and a rapid deterioration of the machine in general.
 If wear has not been excessive, the missing spring can be added for about $75.00, thus eliminating the flaw.

 n Gas pots.
 These are relatively rare.
 If a gas machine has been well maintained, it is probably a good buy at a practical price.
 Gas-fired machines can be difficult to operate but are more trouble-free and less expensive to maintain.
 Be sure your orifice is correct for the gas you will be using.
 Most often commercial areas have natural gas: it is a simple procedure to change an orifice for the use of propane gas.